 Starting a Business in York County

 In York County, we welcome small business and understand the important role they play in our local economy.
-Below are some of the many resources available within South Carolina and York County, which enable innovative and productive businesses of all sizes to grow and remain sustainable.
+Below are answers to commonly asked questions and links to the many resources available within York County which enable innovative and productive businesses of all sizes to grow and remain sustainable.

 Municipal Business License Links